Web Site Tip

 When Lee Kuan Yew began Singapore's journey to that of being a developed country, a lot of old areas were demolished.
 However, the Singaporeans realised in time that they were destroying their heritage and acted quickly.
 The brightly coloured Chinese shophouse buildings, intermingled with Singapore's skyscrapers and modern architecture, look fabulous now.

-As I write, there are plans to open a local museum in the old TOT building next to Hat Yai Plaza and the clock tower.
-It's not open yet, and I'm not sure what it will feature, but hopefully it will give some interesting glimpses into Hat Yai's past.
+I heard about plans to open a local museum in the old TOT building next to Hat Yai Plaza and the clock tower.
+However, these plans never materialised and the building is now a public library.

 What Hat Yai Isn'tMany people I know expressed their surprise when I based myself in Hat Yai because I could have lived anywhere in Thailand.
 For people who have never been to Hat Yai I have to stress that it is not beautiful.
 It is not 'Tourist Brochure Thailand'.
 In fact, compared to many areas of Thailand it is downright ugly.